jstonge/hello-research-groups/docs/index.md

 ## Project structure

-We take as starting point the observable framework structure, but modify it a little to accomodate our data processing pipeline.
-That is, on top of the Framework project that mostly lives in `docs/` (see hidden summary below for authors' description), we have a project structure heavily inspired from the [Turing Way's repository structure](https://book.the-turing-way.org/project-design/project-repo/project-repo-advanced#example-with-every-possible-folder):
+On top of the Observable Framework project that lives in `docs/` (see hidden summary below for authors' description), we have a project structure borrowed  from the [Turing Way's repository structure](https://book.the-turing-way.org/project-design/project-repo/project-repo-advanced#example-with-every-possible-folder):

 ```ini
 .